Long time Hurst regularity of fractional SDEs and their ergodic means: Almost sure results on the whole half-line for the fBm

 This will be used in Lemma \ref{lem:Ubar-increments}. \end{remark} Let us focus now on the rectangular increments of $B$ defined in \eqref{eq:rect-increments}.
 As for the simple increments, we are not aware of any joint regularity results on a non-compact set.
 Hence similarly to the previous theorem, Theorem~\ref{thm:regularityGarsia-rectangular} below states the regularity both in time and $H$ for the rectangular increments.
 Unlike the previous theorem, observe that it suffices that only one of the quantities $|t-t'|$ or $|H-H'|$ vanishes for the rectangular increments to vanish as well. \begin{theorem} Let $\mathcal{H}$ be a compact subset of $(0,1)$.
 Then for any $\varepsilon \in (0,1)$ and any $p\geq 1$, there exists a positive random variable $\mathbf{C}$ with a finite moment of order $p$ such that almost surely, for all $t' \ge t \ge 0$ and all $H,H' \in \mathcal{H}$,

 \end{theorem} The proof is given in Appendix \ref{subsec:ProofTh2}.
 It follows the same argument as in the simple increments case and is based on computations of the moments of $\mathbb{B}$ (see Proposition \ref{prop:ub-justfBm-rectangular}) and a multiparameter GRR lemma which is borrowed from \cite{hu2013multiparameter}.
+The same comments about optimality of the exponents as in Remark~\ref{rk:optimality} can be formulated here as well.

 Finally, as another consequence of Proposition \ref{prop:ub-justfBm-rectangular}, we can also state a result in expectation, uniformly in $H\in \mathcal{H}$.
 This is a result for all $t$ and $t'$ fixed outside the expectation, so the upper bound does not grow in $(1+t')^{2 \varepsilon + \max(\mathcal{H})}$ as in the previous results.